gl-bigdata-procamp/bigdata-procamp/labs/hadoop-mr/README.md

 6. Check out their readme to find out the way to run the examples
 7. Check out their `source` folders to find out their implementation details

+## How to rebuild example applications

+Java based application use Maven package manage:
+- failing
+- stuck
+- word_counter

-8. Java based application use Maven package manage.
-In order to reasseble an application jar
+In order to reasseble an application jar you need:
-> - go to an example source dir
+>- go to an example source dir
 >- execute `mvn clean package`
 >- find output artifact under `target` in an example `source` dir